zorp-corp/sword/docs/proposal/milestones.md

 The goal of this stage is to generate highly-linearized IR from Nock

-Mote that a substantial part of this milestone is already accomplished, if unvalidated.
+Note that a substantial part of this milestone is already accomplished, if unvalidated.
 The New Mars project began with linearization of Nock across Nock 2 and Nock 9 being a problem without theoretical or design solution.
 Subject-knowledge analysis (SKA) is the (currently theoretical) artifact which permits such linearization.